justincdalton/grimoire/app-infrastructure/migrate-webpack-to-vite.md

 }
 ```

+*Note: Vite is using esbuild as of v3 which does not support targeting ES5.
+With IE11 going EOL on June 15, 2022 there is no real reason to target ES5 any longer.*

 ## Vite config
 There are several options you will likely need to add to the `vite.config` from the existing webpack config.
 Your should look like the one below if you are migrating a React app.